pulumi/pulumi-hugo/themes/default/content/docs/support/faq.md

 The [Pulumi Service](https://app.pulumi.com/) allows you to transfer stacks from your individual account to any organization account you belong to as an administrator.

-To transfer a stack from your individual account to an organization, navigate to the Stacks page and select Transfer Stacks.
+To transfer a stack from your individual account to an organization, navigate to the Stacks page and select **Transfer stacks**.

 From there, select the transfer destination and tick any stacks you'd like to transfer.